-3 Top Canadian Psychedelic Stocks for September 2023
+3 Top Canadian Psychedelic Stocks for March 2024

-Posted on September 22, 2023 by Dan Kent
+Posted on March 8, 2024 by Dan Kent

 We will look into some of the top Canadian mushroom and psychedelic stocks you can look at today for potential outsized gains.
-It's essential to remember that psychedelic companies are in the very early stages of their business cycle.
+It's essential to remember that psychedelic companies are in the early stages of their business cycle.
 Many companies are not even at the clinical stage of testing.

 If you want to invest, do so with only a tiny portion of your portfolio if it fits your risk tolerance.